-Geo-blocking is when sites stop users with IP addresses from certain nations from using their site.
+Geo-blocking is when sites stop users with IP addresses from certain nations from using their sites.
 This is done due to gambling laws, or more accurately, due to the credible threat of legal action against a site by the authorities of some nations.

 It is equally illegal to offer online gambling without a local license in Australia and Canada.
-If the site is located in Australia it might obey the Australian laws and geo-block users in Australian because there is a credible threat of legal action by Australian authorities.
+If the site is located in Australia it might obey the Australian laws and geo-block users in Australia because there is a credible threat of legal action by Australian authorities.

-However the site will ignore the equivalent Canadian laws and allow users in Canada because there is no credible threat of legal action by Canadian authorities.
+However, the site will ignore the equivalent Canadian laws and allow users in Canada because there is no credible threat of legal action by Canadian authorities.

 The US Department of Justice and the FBI have shown that wherever a site is located there is a credible threat of US authorities taking action against it.
 That’s why some sites operating outside the US geo-block users in the US.